jostylr/pieceful-programming/src/commonmark.md

 like with it.
 Our purposes are purely informational and we extract headers, links, and code blocks.

 We output an object with nodes and directives.
-This is a purely syncronous function as we are given the text to start and are only concerned with returning the parsed contents of that text.
+This is a purely synchronous function as we are given the text to start and are only concerned with returning the parsed contents of that text.